daprach/-rach-/README.md

 Coursework

-In the WiFi Network Application that I created with the name "Circleci", it uses Android Studio which is where to make the Front End.
-The Front End that I built follows or matches the wireframe design, workflow.
-The following is the link to the previous UTS folder
+The Online Shop application that I created with the name "DG STORE" uses Android Studio which is where to make the Front End.
+The Front End that I built follows or conforms to the wireframe design, workflow, and documentation requirements that I created before UAS.
+The following is the link of the previous UTS folder which contains workflows, wireframes, and documentation needs:

 The following files are used and entered in the following folder: